-We're never certain he hasn't been putting us on, that his works have not been just a private language he occasionally makes public to tease us.
+We're never certain he hadn't been putting us on, that his works have not been just a private language he occasionally makes public to tease us.
 Yet we continue to hum his songs and quote his poems as if they mean something to us.

-While attending McGill University he formed a country-western trio and started writing poetry.
+While a student at McGill University he formed a country-western trio and started writing poetry.
 He was still an undergraduate when his first book of poems, Let Us Compare Mythologies (1956) was published.
 The mix of hushed sacred tones and offhand vulgarity, expressed with occasionally breathtakingly beautiful imagery and sly humour drew local attention.
 Only 400 copies of Let Us Compare Mythologies were printed in 1956, although it was reprinted several times in the following decade as Cohen became famous.

 It was his second collection, The Spice Box of Earth (1961), that won him international recognition, particularly after it was published in the United States a few years later.
-This book continued in the seductively confessional vein of the first, although to slightly lesser effect in my opinion, and also introduced a concern with Jewish traditions.
+This book continued in the alluringly confessional vein of the first, although to slightly lesser effect in my opinion, and also introduced a concern with Jewish traditions.

 After attending Columbia University in New York briefly, Cohen travelled in Europe and settled on the Greek island of Hydra where he stayed on and off for seven years.
-His next collection of poetry, Flowers For Hitler (1964), was controversial, as the title might indicate, and was followed by Parasites of Heaven (1966).
+His next collection of poetry, Flowers For Hitler (1964), was controversial, as the title might predict, and was followed by Parasites of Heaven (1966).
 All these early books of poetry are difficult to find now, as the most popular poems have been republished in selected and collected works.

 However in this period he also produced two novels, The Favorite Game (1963) and Beautiful Losers (1966), which were applauded by critics and have continued to be popular sellers over the years despite (or perhaps because of) their experimental styles and crude sexuality.
 Beautiful Losers, a densely scatological work in the stream-of-consciousness vein, is considered by some to be his masterpiece.

-By 1972 however he seemed out of poetic ideas with the publication of The Energy of Slaves, a seemingly meandering mess of whatever trivial thoughts happened to pass through his head when he put pen to paper.
+By 1972, however, he seemed out of poetic ideas with the publication of The Energy of Slaves, a seemingly meandering mess of whatever trivial thoughts happened to pass through his head when he put pen to paper.
 One of the repeated themes of this book is his acknowledgment that he's washed up as a poet.
-Nonetheless he continued to put out new collections every few years, including Death of a Lady's Man (1978), which was also a song album, and Book of Mercy (1984), which presents psalms in prose form.
+Nonetheless he continued to put out new collections every few years, including Death of a Lady's Man (1978), which was also released as a song album, and Book of Mercy (1984), which presents psalms in prose form.
 Altogether over these latter years he's had a diverse output ranging from "anti-poem" cynicism to rich, religion-tinged lyricism.

-In 1993 the two careers came together with the publication of Stranger Music: Selected Poems and Songs.
-That year he was also awarded the Governor General's Performing Arts Award.
+In the year Stranger Music was published, Cohen was awarded the Governor General's Performing Arts Award.
 This time he accepted.